About Alberta Main Street

 As a Main Street America™ Accredited program, Alberta Main Street is a recognized leading program among the national network of more than 1,200 neighborhoods and communities who share both a commitment to creating high-quality places and to building stronger communities through preservation-based economic development.

 On November 29, 2010, almost 100 people with a stake in the Alberta Street business district gathered at the Alberta Rose Theatre.
-The conversation was rich.
-What follows is the result of this meeting, mostly unedited.
-As we continue to seek input for the long term community vision, this document will remain organic and responsive to our community.
+What follows is the result of that meeting.
+As we continue to seek input for the long term community vision, this document will remain organic and responsive to the community.

 20-YEAR LONG TERM VISION